College Football Playoff rankings release schedule: Dates, TV channels | NCAA.com

-The second College Football Playoff rankings will be announced on Tuesday, Nov.
-12. Find the complete announcement schedule below, up through the selection date on Sunday, Dec.
+The fourth College Football Playoff rankings will be announced on Tuesday, Nov.
+26. Find the full announcement schedule below, up through the final selection date on Sunday, Dec.
 8.

-In the second Top 25 rankings, LSU passed Ohio State for the No. 1 spot.
-Ohio State, Clemson and Georgia round out the new top four.
-Minnesota, coming off a victory over Penn State, jumped nine spots to No. 8.
+In the third Top 25 rankings, the top seven teams remained the same with Penn State, Oklahoma and Minnesota rounding out the top 10.

 Last season, Clemson beat Alabama in the College Football Playoff National Championship Game.
 Once again, the CFP committee will put together the rankings that determine the four semifinalists and will set up the New Year's Six bowl matchups.